Natural Hair Care

 diy leave-in conditioner

 Leave-in conditioner is a must-have hair care product in your beauty bag.
-It really helps your hair by locking in moisture as well as adding softness and shine.
+It locks in moisture and adds softness and shine.

-If you want to spare your hair tresses from harsh chemicals found in store-bought products, then this DIY hair growth stimulating leave in conditioner recipe is the way to go.
+If you want to spare your hair tresses from harsh chemicals found in store-bought products, this DIY hair growth-stimulating leave-in conditioner recipe is the way to go.

-You’ll love the natural smooth feeling of your hair and the de-frizz effect you will get from it.
-It gives you the smooth and shiny texture to your hair plus it stimulates the hair growth because of effective essential oil and hair oils as the main ingredients.
+You’ll love the natural smooth feeling of your hair and the de-frizz effect you’ll get from it.
+It gives your hair a smooth and shiny texture, plus it stimulates hair growth because of effective essential oils and hair oils as the main ingredients.

 1. Shea Butter